matteobarone/jekyll-setup/about.md

 $ gulp prod         -> build production release
 ```

-When you bild for production, remember to put:
+When you build for production, remember to put:
 ```
 sass:
   style: compressed